johnchaffee/platform-docs/2.-workspaces/a.creating-a-workspace.md

 # Creating a workspace

-Stoplight Platform enables you to drive consistency, discipline, and efficiency across your API teams by helping folks across your organization work in a collaborative manner.
+Stoplight enables you to drive consistency, discipline, and efficiency across your API teams by helping folks across your organization work in a collaborative manner.
 The first step to enabling collaboration across your API lifecycle is grouping them into workspaces.

 ## What is a workspace?